1RaY-1/linux-startup/README.md

 # About
-A program to easily make any script startup on Linux, so at every boot a needed script executes automatically.
+A program to easily make any script startup on Linux.

 <details>
   <summary><h3>Tested on</h3></summary>
-I've tested this program on the following Distros:
+I've tested this program on the following Distros (and it worked):

 - **Linux Mint**
 - **Fedora**